 The extensive landscape and iconic buildings at Fernhill provide a significant and unique opportunity in the Mulgoa Valley for the local and wider community.
 The application of this Working Heritage approach to the Central Precinct has set out to establish an appropriate balance between the rural setting, heritage and biodiversity conservation values, social consideration and economic opportunities and goals.
-With guidance from the Conservation Management Plan, the proposed activities to take place under the working heritage approach draws on the historic uses such as the equestrian activities and reflects the historic setting as an iconic destination and venue as well as providing a structure for interested corporate and community participation through the Fernhill Foundation.
+With guidance from the Conservation Management Plan, the proposed activities to take place under the working heritage approach reflect the historic setting as an iconic destination and venue, and draws on the existing uses such as the equestrian activities.